pimbrouwers/Falco/docs/en/request.md

 # Request Handling

 The `HttpHandler` type is used to represent the processing of a request.
-It can be thought of as the eventual (i.e. asynchronous) completion and processing of an HTTP request, defined in F# as: `HttpContext -> Task`.
+It can be thought of as the eventual (i.e., asynchronous) completion and processing of an HTTP request, defined in F# as: `HttpContext -> Task`.
 Handlers will typically involve some combination of: route inspection, form/query binding, business logic and finally [response writing](response.md).
 With access to the `HttpContext` you are able to inspect all components of the request, and manipulate the response in any way you choose.

 Falco exposes a __uniform API__ to obtain typed values from `IFormCollection`, `IQueryCollection`, `RouteValueDictionary`, `IHeaderCollection`, and `IRequestCookieCollection`.
 All implementations are derivatives of `StringCollectionReader` which is an abstraction intended to make it easier to work with the string-based key/value collections.